jedota/Siamese-Triplet-Loss/README.md

 This work proposes to use a triplet-loss function to estimate the difficulties of each morphing tool and examine different pre-trained networks as a general framework solution.
 The experiments are conducted with four datasets: FERET, FRGCv2, open-source AMSL Morph, and the state-of-the-art "Synthetic-Face-Morphing-Attack-Detection-Development-dataset" (SMDD).
 Each one presents subsets of different morphing tools and conditions.

 As an essential contribution, an FSL includes only a small number of examples from a new unknown dataset to guide the training process and increase the method's performance.
-These examples allow us to properly assign the different morphing tools and attacks.
+These examples allow us to assign the different morphing tools and attacks properly.

 # Description Method

+ General representation of our modified Siamese network for Morphing attack detection.
+The images are cropped before being input into the network.
+Xa, Xb and Xn represent the anchor, positive and negative images, respectively.
+The f(Xa), f(Xb), and f(Xn) represent the embedding space for each image after feature extraction.
+The three possible distances for negative examples (easy, hard, semi-hard) are included as references.

 <img width="975" alt="framework_sia5" src="https://github.com/user-attachments/assets/2681307e-6594-42af-b4a4-317358883983" />